25 June 2018

 - Aside from tax incentives in special economic zones, corporate income tax rebate for large-scale investment projects, beneficial depreciation ratio for new technological equipment, the Latvian government offers also incentives for R&D and state credit guarantee to foreign investors.
 More information can be found at the Investment and Development Agency of Latvia (LIAA).

-- The inflows of foreign direct investment (FDI) to Latvia amounted to US$474 million in 2014.
-As of the end of 2014, China’s total stock of FDI to Latvia reached US$0.5 million, down from US$1.6 million in 2005.
-Although Hong Kong’s investment in Latvia is far from significant, the city started and completed the first round of Double Taxation Agreement (DTA) negotiation with Latvia in November 2013 in a bid to accommodate greater synergies.
+- The inflows of foreign direct investment (FDI) to Latvia amounted to US$668 million in 2015, with China contributing US$0.5 million.
+As of the end of 2015, China’s total stock of FDI to Latvia topped US$0.9 million, down from US$2.3 million in 2006.
+Although Hong Kong’s investment in Latvia is far from significant, the city concluded the Double Taxation Agreement (DTA) negotiation with Latvia in April 2016 (now pending ratification) in a bid to accommodate greater synergies.

 Hong Kong’s Trade with Latvia